Lessons from the Resurrection Fern

 by Deacon Scott D. Gilfillan

 The fern has two fascinating attributes.
-First, It harmlessly grows on top of these live oaks, not as a parasite like Kudzu but as a woodsy companion.
-It’s an attribute from which the world could learn much – to live with another in mutual friendship and respect, and not upon the other to conquer and control.
+First, It harmlessly grows on the bark of these live oaks, not as a parasite like Kudzu, but as a woodsy companion.
+Second, the fern gets its nutrients not from the soil or its host, but from the moisture in the air.

 Michael W. Smith sings a simple but beautiful song, “This is the air I breathe”.
-It sounds like he could be both singing about the resurrection fern and our spiritual life.
+It sounds like he could be singing about both the resurrection fern and our spiritual life:

 This is the air I breathe… Your holy presence living in me